-The type of report is dependent upon the funding component, but each report must have a date range that covers the full date range of expenses billed on the corresponding ESG-212 Expense Detail Form submitted with that payment request.
+The type of report is dependent upon the funding component, but each report must have the Agency Name, the Project Name (i.e., Emergency Shelter, Rapid Rehousing), and a date range that covers the full date range of expenses billed on the corresponding ESG-212 Expense Detail Form submitted with that payment request.
+There must be no client identifying information on a Roster or Direct Service Report.
+Furthermore, there must be no manipulation of the data report once it is exported from the grantee's HMIS or Comparable Database (i.e., handwriting).
 Follow the specific guidance below for which type of report is needed for each funded component.